Read Aifric on the rise of elite women, Wall Street Journal Nov 13

 “For a long, long time, things had all the appearance of being on an upward trend.
 I fell in love, the Crash came and went, stock markets kept roaring ahead and I was coining it.
 So who could have guessed how much trouble lay down the road?“

-What they are saying: “…the smartest financial novel since The Bonfire of the Vanities, and the first with a fully drawn female heroine - Frank Partnoy /Aifric Campbell has brilliantly combined the best elements of the modern financial thriller and the nineteenth-century coming-of-age story to create a commanding work of fiction.—Stephen Amidon / It’s that rare work of fiction in which the financial world functions as more than a mere backdrop – Bloomberg / Campbell, a former managing director at Morgan Stanley, punctures the seamy darkness of banking with acute observations. – Publishers Weekly
+“…the smartest financial novel since The Bonfire of the Vanities, and the first with a fully drawn female heroine - Frank Partnoy /Aifric Campbell has brilliantly combined the best elements of the modern financial thriller and the nineteenth-century coming-of-age story to create a commanding work of fiction.—Stephen Amidon / It’s that rare work of fiction in which the financial world functions as more than a mere backdrop – Bloomberg / Campbell, a former managing director at Morgan Stanley, punctures the seamy darkness of banking with acute observations. – Publishers Weekly / Of all the contemporary heroines, Geri Molloy might be the most badass.
+Watch out, Lisbeth Salander. —Marie Claire / Part of what makes Irish author Aifric Campbell’s [On the Floor] work is her refusal to pity her characters… Her tough-talking, irreverent prose engenders an updated take on the Wall Street morality tale. —The Daily Beast

 PUBLISHERS WEEKLY, Review april 2013